Spring Home Maintenance Checklist 2026

 When should I do spring maintenance?

-Ideally in March-April, after the last freeze but before summer heat arrives.
-This gives you time to address any issues before peak contractor season (May-August) when prices are highest and availability is lowest.Can I skip any of these tasks?
+March-April is ideal — after the last freeze but before the summer heat arrives.
+That gives you time to handle any issues before peak contractor season (May-August) when prices peak and availability drops.Can I skip any of these tasks?

-The three you should NEVER skip: roof inspection, gutter cleaning, and HVAC service.
-These prevent the most expensive failures.
+Three you should never skip: roof inspection, gutter cleaning, and HVAC service.
+They prevent the most expensive failures.
 Everything else can be prioritized based on your home's age and condition.How do I know if I need a professional?

-DIY rule of thumb: If you can see the problem and it doesn't involve heights, electricity, or gas — you can probably handle it.
-For anything on the roof, in the electrical panel, or involving gas lines, hire a licensed professional.Do any spring maintenance tasks require permits?
+Here's the rule I use: if you can see the problem and it doesn't involve heights, electricity, or gas, you can probably handle it.
+Anything on the roof, in the electrical panel, or involving gas lines — hire a licensed pro.
+The cost of getting those wrong is too high.Do any spring maintenance tasks require permits?

 Routine maintenance does not require permits.
-However, if you discover issues that require structural repairs, plumbing changes, or electrical work, permits may be required.
-Our permit quiz can help you check.---
+But if you find issues that need structural repairs, plumbing changes, or electrical work, permits may be required.
+The permit quiz walks through it.---

-*Use our free calculators to estimate costs for any repair or replacement projects you discover during your spring inspection.
+*Use the free calculators to price out any repair or replacement projects you find during your spring walk-through.
 Need help prioritizing?
-Ask our AI assistant about your specific home maintenance questions.*
+Ask the AI assistant about your specific situation.*